 THE property market is gradually picking up as year-end approaches, say estate agents.

-rson for Redfern & Mullet (Pvt) Ltd said the company had sold several small houses and cluster homes.
+rson for Redfern & Mullet (Pvt) Ltd said the company had sold several small houses and cluster homes so far this month.

 She said there were however, not many new instructions during this time and her company was selling houses that had been on the list for quite some time.